Peter Capak

-Peter Lawrence Capak is currently the Architect of Perception Systems at the Oculus division of Facebook.
+Peter Lawrence Capak is a Canadian astrophysicist and technology researcher.
 His current focus is developing machine perception technologies, sensors, displays, and compute architectures for the next generation of augmented (AR), mixed (MR) and virtual reality (VR) systems.
 His research has focused on using physical modeling and advanced statistical methods including artificial intelligence and machine learning to extract information from very large multi-wavelength (hyper-spectral) data sets.
 He has primarily used this to study structure formation in the universe, cosmology, and the nature of dark matter and dark energy.

 Early life and education

 Capak grew up in a rural area near Smithers, British Columbia, Canada, where he graduated from Smithers Secondary School.
 He received his bachelor of science in physics and astronomy with honors from the University of British Columbia in 1999.
 He then earned a masters in astronomy in 2002, and a Ph.D. in astronomy in 2004 both from the University of Hawaii.
 In his Ph.D. thesis, he focused on measuring the growth of structure and history of star formation in the universe using several data sets including the GOODS survey.